|Nutrition Facts (per serving)|

 - 4 cups powdered sugar (plus extra for dusting)

 - 1 bottle yellow food coloring

 - 1 bottle orange food coloring

-2. Stir the marshmallows with a rubber spatula until they are melted and smooth.
-If some marshmallow pieces remain, return to the microwave for 30-45 seconds, until the marshmallow mixture is entirely smooth and free of lumps.
+Stir the marshmallows with a rubber spatula until they are melted and smooth.
+If some marshmallow pieces remain, return to the microwave for 30 to 45 seconds, until the mixture is entirely smooth and free of lumps.

-4. Scrape the marshmallow-sugar mixture out onto the prepared work surface.
-It will be sticky and lumpy, with lots of sugar that has not been incorporated yet--this is normal.
+Scrape the marshmallow-sugar mixture out onto the prepared work surface.
+It will be sticky and lumpy with lots of sugar that has not been incorporated yet—this is normal.
 Dust your hands with powdered sugar, and begin to knead the fondant mixture like bread dough, working the sugar into the marshmallow with your hands.

-5. Continue to knead the fondant until it smoothes out and loses its stickiness.
-Add more sugar if necessary, but stop adding sugar once it is smooth--too much sugar will make it stiff and difficult to work with.
-Once the fondant is a smooth ball, divide it evenly into three balls.
+Continue to knead the fondant until it smoothes out and loses its stickiness.
+Add more sugar if necessary, but stop adding sugar once it is smooth—too much sugar will make it stiff and difficult to work with.
+Once the fondant is smooth, divide it evenly into three balls.
 Set one ball aside, this will be the white portion of your candy corn.

-8. Now it is time to roll out the candy corn.
-If you have a very long countertop or workstation you can do it all at once, but if you are pressed for space you might find it easier to divide your fondant balls in half and assemble the candy corn in two batches.
+Now it's time to roll out the candy corn.
+If you have a very long countertop or workstation you can do it all at once, but if you are pressed for space, you might find it easier to divide your fondant balls in half and assemble the candy corn in two batches.

 Use a large, sharp knife to cut triangles out of the fondant strip.
 Unlike store-bought candy corn, these kernels will have alternating white and yellow tips.